Pregnant for the Last Time

-"Pregnant for the Last Time" is a song by Morrissey, released as a non-album single in July 1991.
+"Pregnant for the Last Time" is a song by the English singer Morrissey, released as a non-album single in July 1991.
 The song was co-written by Mark E. Nevin, who plays guitar on the track.
 This was the first time Morrissey worked with guitarist Boz Boorer, who also plays guitar on the track and consistently worked with Morrissey until 2020.
 The single reached number 25 on the UK Singles Chart.
 B-side "Skin Storm" was originally written and performed by Bradford, while another B-side, "Cosmic Dancer", is a cover of a T. Rex song.